FDio/csit/docs/job_specs/report_iterative/vpp-3n-skx.md

 1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2vhostvr1024-1vm
 2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2vhostvr1024-1vm
 4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2vhostvr1024-1vm
-##### dot1q-l2xcbase-eth-2vhostvr1024-1vm
-1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2xcbase-eth-2vhostvr1024-1vm
-2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2xcbase-eth-2vhostvr1024-1vm
-4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2xcbase-eth-2vhostvr1024-1vm
 ##### ethip4-ip4base-eth-2vhostvr1024-1vm
 1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base-eth-2vhostvr1024-1vm
 2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base-eth-2vhostvr1024-1vm